orbitalquark/textadept-debugger/README.md

   Arguments:

   * _`lang`_: The lexer name of the language being debugged.
   * _`position`_: The buffer position of the symbol to inspect.
-The debugger responsible for identifying the symbol's name, as symbol characters vary from language to language.
+The debugger is responsible for identifying the symbol's name, as symbol characters vary from language to language.

 <a id="events.DEBUGGER_PAUSE"></a>